ircam-ismm/comote/README.md

 - [ ] update Expo version

 BUGS

+- [ ] bad sample rate on first run of application (100 ms instead of 10 ms as displayed)
+- [ ] wake-up lock does not work with iPhone XR and iOS 17.12

 - [x] Any platform: check connection status
 - [x] Any platform : change OSC port while connected: should reconnect
 - [ ] Any platform: missing or late samples on touch screen events